Finding Clarity – What Is Your True Path

 Consistency will turn the pursuit of your goals into a subconscious habit.

-That’s right: Have faith in your feelings.
+That’s right: Have faith in your intuition.

 That being said, be careful here.
 Emotions can well up from negative past experiences or current states of mental anguish.
 Or they may simply come from a lack of self-control.